lastweek/lastweek.github.io/docs/notes/source_code.md

 - [seL4 Microkernel](https://github.com/lastweek/source-seL4)
 - [MacOS Darwin](https://github.com/lastweek/source-darwin-xnu)
 - BSD: these repos have everything you can think of
+	- If you ever wondered how X is done, how to get Y from OS, this is where you look into.
 	- [FreeBSD](https://github.com/lastweek/source-freebsd)
 	- [OpenBSD](https://github.com/openbsd/src)
 	- [NetBSD](https://github.com/NetBSD/src)